Lerer/serverless-veracode-webhooks/README.md

      * The page URL will look as follow: `http://github.com/settings/installations/XXXXXXXX`.
 The number at the end of the URL path is you `installation id`

 ### 5. Create an AWS Secret to encrypt and store few attributes
 WIP - Will update once is ready
+> Skip this stage until it will be ready

 ### 6. Clone, Update and Deploy
 1. Clone this repository: `git clone https://github.com/lerer/serverless-veracode-webhooks`